ULUWATU has a lovely story . . .

 'Crisp white lace' would be a poor fabric choice to represent Bali anyway . . .
 Bali has poleng.

-Rangda and the Barong battle endlessly for balance, but there is never a winner, only a stalemate for now.
+Poleng represents the real world of good and evil, kindness and greed, love and hate, where Rangda and the Barong battle endlessly for balance.
+There is never a winner, only a stalemate for now.

 In the striving for balance, sometimes the temptations are just too much and the darker side takes over.
 That seems to be what happened here.